Fewest Pitches in a Complete Game

 Umpires: HP: Jocko Conlan, 1B: George Barr, 3B: Ziggy Sears.

-The one hour fifteen minutes needed to complete the Fewest Pitches in a Complete Game box score seen above is a also a Major League record for shortest nine inning game played at night.
+The one hour fifteen minutes needed to complete the Fewest Pitches in a Complete Game enhanced box score seen above [Standard Box Score], is also the Major League record for shortest nine inning game played at night!

-Did you know that The Sporting News box score and several other Associated Press articles about this particular game never made mention of the amazing record set by Red Barrett?
+Did you know that several AP / UPI newspaper articles about this particular game never made mention of the amazing pitch-count record set by Red Barrett?
+In 1951, a fan asked The Sporting News about the least number of pitches thrown and received the following reply:

 Can this record be broken?
 Will anybody ever even come close?
-The next closest game was played during 1915 and it had sixty-seven pitches.
-One of the closest ways might be a perfect game and we've recorded all the known pitch counts for these masterpieces for you on the perfect game club page.
+The next closest game (on record) was played on September 21, 1919, when Slim Sallee needed only 66 pitches to defeat the Brooklyn Robins 3-1, at Redland Field.
+One of the closest ways might be during a perfect game, and Baseball Almanac has researched and recorded all the known pitch counts for these classics in the perfect game club.